Cephra/blog/content/posts/biggest-hobby-project-yet.md

 +++
 title = "Biggest Hobby Project... yet!" date = 2024-07-15 17:43:02+00:00
 summary = "I have made significant progress on my management app for house meter data, allowing homeowners to track and analyze utility usage.
-After a 2-year hiatus, I've learned new skills and gained a fresh perspective, and am now motivated to complete the project."
+After a 2-year break, I've learned new skills and gained a fresh perspective, and am now motivated to complete the project."
 +++
 I just finished my biggest hobby project... almost!